sockets

 • adding and removing customer profiles from a database when they install/uninstall your app.

-Stripe webhooks and PayPal webhooks enable your app to listen to events happening on your Stripe or PayPal accounts accordingly and trigger appropriate actions.
+Stripe webhooks and PayPal webhooks enable your app to be aware of events happening on your Stripe or PayPal accounts and trigger appropriate actions.
 This way, you can capture real-time information on authorized payments, batch payouts, and billing plans.

 Discord, Slack, Twilio, and Instagram webhooks for posting, messaging, and engaging with customers and team members